 Now, ask the patient to slowly turn the head to the right while you resist this movement using your thumb.
 Without either the patient or you releasing pressure, ask the patient to bend the head forward while you resist this movement with your index finger.
 Maintain the resistance for 10 to 15 seconds before asking the patient to relax.

-The passive stretch is initiated at the start of the patient’s long exhalation and the rotation to the left coincides with the end of the exhalation.
+The passive stretch is initiated at the start of the patient’s long exhalation, and the rotation to the left coincides with the end of the exhalation.

 PIR ON THE SECOND LEVEL

-After 10 to 15 seconds, lift the patient’s head up to make him or her comfortable and again conduct three passive stretches.
-This is to be conducted in the same way as discussed above at the end of Step 1.
+After 10 to 15 seconds, lift the patient’s head to make them comfortable, then conduct three passive stretches again.
+This is to be performed as discussed above at the end of Step 1.

 Duration: 3 min